 As a school, we expect that all staff follow the principles below when giving feedback.
-Individual departments identify the feedback and format that is most appropriate for their subject and age group for and task.
-The department marking non-negotiables should be applied consistently across the subject and remain aligned these whole school feedback principles:
+Individual departments identify the feedback and format that is most appropriate for their subject and age

 Regular - Feedback should be regular - there should be evidence of regular teacher input.
 (This may be live marking, verbal feedback, written feedback, whole class feedback, peer and self-assessment - teacher guided.)